Buying real estate in Vientiane?

 Can I buy land in Vientiane through marriage to a local in 2026?

-As of early 2026, marrying a Lao citizen does not grant a foreigner the legal right to own land in Vientiane; the land use right would typically need to be registered in the Lao spouse's name because foreigners remain ineligible for permanent land use rights regardless of marital status.
+As of early 2026, marrying a Lao citizen does not legally grant a foreigner the right to own land in Vientiane, because the Land Law's distinction between Lao nationals and foreigners is based on citizenship status, not marital status.

 There is a lot of mistakes you can make, we cover 99% of them in our list of risks and pitfalls people face when buying property in Vientiane.